-So in the process of designing your kitchen, you’ve decided to go for quartz countertops.
+So, in the process of designing your kitchen, you’ve decided to go for quartz countertops.
 What’s the next step?
-There are other sections you can work on next, like the curtains or kitchen cabinets.
+You can work on other sections next, like the curtains or kitchen cabinets.
+But what about working on choosing a backsplash next?
+This is actually a good move, especially since the backsplash is usually overlooked in the process.

-Quartz Countertops And Backsplash Pair Rules
+Quartz Countertops And Backsplash Pairing Rules

 Your backsplash is your kitchen’s defense against ugly stains and oil spills.
 While it may be a practical addition to a kitchen, it is often forgotten and placed as the last priority in kitchen design.